 The structure of the Postgraduate Teaching Apprenticeship differs from existing ITT programmes as it lasts 12 months and has an end-point assessment (EPA) carried out by a different provider during the following autumn term.

-Apprentices will benefit from spending 20% of the week attending training led by experts practitioners and completing weekly academic tasks to develop their knowledge and understanding.
+Apprentices will benefit from spending 20% of each week attending training led by experts practitioners and completing weekly academic tasks to develop their knowledge, skills and behaviours.

 Training will be delivered both in school by school based mentors and during off-the-job sessions by school based trainers with QTS and specific expertise related to the Teacher Apprenticeship Standards.

 On completion of this apprenticeship all apprentices will be assessed against the Teachers’ Standards, for the awarding of Qualified Teacher Status (QTS).
-Once the Apprentice is an NQT (Newly Qualified Teacher) the end-point assessment must be completed within three months.
+Once the Apprentice is an ECT (Early Career Teacher) the end-point assessment (EPA) must be completed within three months.

 The end-point assessment comprises of: